Herz International Seabird Fellowship

 Participating SRP staff

-PAULA SHANNON is the Seabird Sanctuary Manager for the National Audubon Society's Seabird Institute.
-She began working for the Seabird Institute in 2002, as Island Supervisor on Matinicus Rock, Maine's most diverse seabird colony.
+Paula Shannon is the Seabird Sanctuary Manager for the National Audubon Society's Seabird Restoration Program (SRP).
+She began working for SRP in 2002, as Island Supervisor on Matinicus Rock, Maine's most diverse seabird colony.
 She continued in this role for five years until 2006, participating in various projects involving alcids, terns, gulls, storm-petrels, and shearwaters.
-In 2011 she returned, supervising the research and management of all seven of SRP’s field stations.
+In 2011 she returned to SRP, supervising the research and management of all seven of SRP’s field stations.
 She has also studied seabirds in Alaska and Hawaii, leading fieldwork on seabirds for the US Fish and Wildlife Service in Alaska's Pribilof and Semidi Islands from 2008-2010, and serving as a biologist in the French Frigate Shoals in the Northwest Hawaiian Islands.
 Paula also worked for the Bureau of Land Management in Oregon, with much of her work focused on Marbled Murrelets.
 In addition to her work with seabirds, Paula has worked on numerous avian research and conservation projects across the United States, including work with raptors, songbirds, and shorebirds.
-She holds a Bachelor's degree in Biology from Bowdoin College in Brunswick, Maine, which is where she first developed a love and appreciation for the Maine coast. |
+She holds a Bachelor's degree in Biology from Bowdoin College in Brunswick, Maine, which is where she first developed a love and appreciation for the Maine coast.

 Related